-The confusion surrounding IRS instructions to Form 1099-MISC, however, is straightforward.
-These instructions state, in a bold-type heading regarding who must file, that Form 1099-MISC reporting applies only to “Trade or Business Reporting.”
-Logically, this leads many to assume that if their organization is not a trade or business, they are not required to file Form 1099-MISC.
-Unfortunately, this assumption is incorrect.
-Read a little further and the instructions go on to list a litany of non-business organizations considered businesses for purposes of the 1099-MISC rules!
+IRS Form Instructions: The confusion surrounding IRS instructions is straightforward.
+The instructions state, in a bold-type heading regarding who must file, that Form 1099-NEC and 1099-MISC reporting applies to “Trade or Business Reporting Only.”
+Read this headline, and what do you think?
+Organizations that are not in business have no filing requirement, right?
+Unfortunately, this blatant, literal interpretation is incorrect.
+If one reads a little further, there is a litany of non-business organizations considered trades or businesses for purposes of the 1099-NEC and 1099-MISC rules!

-Who Must File Form 1099-MISC: The basic answer is that the vast majority of businesses and organizations are required file 1099-MISC Forms when they make payments that require Form 1099-MISC.
+The quick answer: The vast majority of businesses and organizations are required to file 1099-NEC and 1099-MISC Forms when they make certain payments (generally $600 or more paid for services or rents during the year).
 Here’s a quick list:

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.

 I just completed the 1099-NEC/MISC course - this was very helpful to me.
 It is greatly appreciated.- Tammy L, Anchorage, AK, 1099-NEC & 1099-MISC Course (Training Edition) Course

 This course package is thorough and will give you a solid handle on how to optimize your business expenses to minimize your taxes and keep appropriate records to handle any IRS challenges.
 Only want to dive into a particular topic?
 Jump to that video and scan forward to where your issue is addressed.
 Or watch the whole series to learn it all!- Josh, Charles Town, WV, Real Estate Agent Tax-Cut Library, Agent Edition Course